opensearch-project/opensearch-benchmark/docker/README.md

 # Running the OpenSearch Benchmark Image
 **Prerequisite:** Ensure that Docker is installed.
 If not, refer to [this guide to download Docker Desktop](https://docs.docker.com/get-docker/) or [this guide to download Docker Engine](https://docs.docker.com/engine/install/).

-To run the image in a Docker container, invoke one of the following command lines:
+To run the image in a Docker container, invoke the following command:
 ```
 docker run opensearchproject/opensearch-benchmark opensearch-benchmark [ARGS]
 ```